 MPS User Guide for Language Designers

 Welcome to MPS.
-This User Guide will navigate you through the many concepts and usage patterns that MPS offers and will give you a hand whenever you need to know more details about any particular aspect of the system.
+This User Guide is a complete reference documentation to MPS and it will navigate you through the many concepts and usage patterns that MPS offers and will give you a hand whenever you need to know more details about any particular aspect of the system.

 Not a language designer yet?
 Try out one of our simplified MPS user guides